CONDUCTION HEAT TRANSFER

 Thermal conductance is reciprocal of thermal resistance.
-It is represented by C. C=1/Rth.
+Its symbol is C. C=1/Rth.
 Its units are W/K. The unit of thermal resistance will be K/W.

 Heat transfer through a cylinder is in the radial direction.
 Radius is changing from inner radius to outer radius.
 Therefore area is changing.
-Thus mean area must be used.
+Thus use mean area.
 Now mean area can be arithmetic mean or logarithmic mean.
-By experiments it has been found that log mean area gives better results.
+Proved by experiments that log mean area gives better results.